codechips/FooocusPlus/fooocusplus_log.md

 # 1.0.0

 * removed the irrelevant Fooocus and Simple version information.
 FooocusPlus does not synchronize to either of them
+* added Torch, CUDA and xformers data to System Information, under the Extras tab

 # 0.9.8 Dev